Cosmina2/Cosmina2/README.md

 ## Hi there 👋

-I'm Cosmina a biostatistics professional with a strong background in clinical trials, statistical programming, and data quality.
-With 16+ years in data operations and 5+ years in biostatistics, I’ve contributed to global studies across multiple therapeutic areas.
-Currently learning Python and machine learning, and working on data science projects to grow my analytical toolkit.
+I’m Cosmina, a biostatistics professional with experience in global clinical trials, statistical programming, and data quality.
+After 16+ years in data operations and 5+ years in biostatistics, I’m now exploring Python, machine learning, and data science projects to expand my skill set and bridge into advanced analytics.

 Facts:
 * I’ve worked on everything from EDC databases to statistical analysis plans.